Archive Are there Safe Social Media for Kids?

 The Strategy to Make Social Media Safer for Children

 Your child can use regular social media platforms as they turn 13.
 However, they may not yet be ready to take care of their online safety on social media.
-For this reason, use the tips below to sustain your child’s safety on social media.
+For this reason, use the tips below to help your child stay safe on social media.

 Educate Yourself on the Digital World